nus-cs2103-AY2122S2/ip/openjfx-17.0.2_windows-x64_bin-sdk/javafx-sdk-17.0.2/legal/javafx.media/glib.md

-In addition, mere aggregation of another work not based on the Library with the Library (or with a work based on the Library) on a volume of a storage or distribution medium does not bring the other work under the scope of this License.
+In addition, mere aggregation of another work not based on the Library with the Library (or with a work based on the Library) on a volume of a taskStorage or distribution medium does not bring the other work under the scope of this License.

   3. You may opt to apply the terms of the ordinary GNU General Public